emissary-ingress/emissary/reference/filter-reference.md

 Finalize changes by calling `w.WriteHeader(http.StatusOK)`.

-If you call `w.WriteHeader()` with any value other than 200 (`http.StatusOK`) instead of modifying the request, the plugin has taken over the request, and the request will not be sent to the backend service.
+If you call `w.WriteHeader()` with any value other than 200 (`http.StatusOK`) instead of modifying the request, the plugin has taken over the request, and the request will not be sent to your backend service.
 You can call `w.Write()` to write the body of an error page.

 #### `Plugin` Global Arguments